MANIFESTO FOR HUMAN/AI COLLABS

 Don't let AI steal your creative joy.

 2. Keep your hands dirty.
 There's something irreplaceable about typing until your fingers ache, scribbling notes at 2am, sketching that half-formed idea.
-Your body and brain are partners in ways that voice commands to AI LLMs can't replicate.
+Your body and brain are biological partners in ways that voice commands to AI LLMs can't replicate.
 Physical creation engages neural pathways and the kinesthetic senses.

 4. Diversify your curiosity diet.
 I remember browsing magazine racks at the local newsstand.
 That random collision of ideas, quantum physics next to motorcycle magazines.
 That's what AI algorithms are designed to eliminate.
 Seek out the weird adjacent stuff that has nothing to do with your current project.

 7. Share the journey, not the performance.
 Document your process, but the moment your social media about how you make things takes longer than actually making things, you’ve lost the plot.
+I’m totally guilty of this.
+Uggh.

 12. Joy is the only metric that matters.
 If a new tool or process is killing your creative spirit, dump it into the molten foundry pit to melt into oblivion along with Cameron’s T-1000.
 Efficiency without fulfillment is the engine of misery.